Because it did happen.

 Fast forward to the 1928 Presidential election.

-By 1928, the 14th Amendment was by in large unsuccessful in the south.
-This was because of voter disenfranchisement and Jim Crow laws.
+By 1928, the 14th Amendment was unsuccessful in the South because of voter disenfranchisement and Jim Crow laws.
 The Republicans in the north grew apathetic towards the black vote.
-Herbert Hoover, a Republican, ran his campaign on the support of Lily White Policies in the south.
-He did this in order to drive Blacks out of the Republican party, (the once party of Lincoln).
+Herbert Hoover, a Republican, ran his campaign to support Lily White Policies in the south.
+He did this to drive Blacks out of the Republican Party (the once party of Lincoln).

 After years of the Republican party being the party of equal rights and civil justice, this campaign by Hoover left many black Americans feeling betrayed by the GOP.

 The once black Republicans didn’t all jump ship then, but for the first time in history, the Black vote was split, with many black votes for the first time going towards the Democratic Candidate, Al Smith.

 Republican Herbert Hoover won over Confederate states, like Texas, Oklahoma, Florida, North Carolina, Tennessee, Kentucky, and Virginia.

 Then when the Great Depression hit, Black Americans were hit hardest.
 The majority of them already lived in poverty and were often fired to give their jobs to unemployed whites.